mgechev/revive/README.md

 }
 ```

-The `Format` method accepts a channel of `Failure` instances and the configuration the enabled rules.
-The `Name()` method should return an string different from the names of the already existing rules.
+The `Format` method accepts a channel of `Failure` instances and the configuration of the enabled rules.
+The `Name()` method should return a string different from the names of the already existing rules.
+This string is used when specifying the formatter when invoking the `revive` CLI tool.

 For a sample formatter, take a look at [this file](/formatter/json.go).